nikkiheaston/surfs_up/README.md

 # Surfs Up Analysis

 ## Purpose
 The purpose of this analysis is to provide a potential investor with weather information that would impact a surf and shake shop business venture on the island of Oahu, Hawaii.
-Using Python I analyzed temperature data for June and December across 7 years to determine whether this business plan would be feasible given its high dependence on weather conditions.
+Using Python, I analyzed temperature data for June and December across 7 years to determine whether this business plan would be feasible given its high dependence on weather conditions.

 ### Results
 As shown in the screenshots below of the summary statistics for June and December: